 In this regard, it is worth noting that the guidance on travel recommends that employees should travel to work on foot, or by bicycle if they can, but it makes clear that public transport can be used to travel to work if necessary.
-The use of face coverings is mandatory on public transport and in the enclosed areas of public transport hubs (i.e. airports, rail and tram stations, coach and bus stations, maritime ports and terminals) unless an exception applies.
+The use of face coverings is mandatory on public transport and in certain indoor settings, including the enclosed areas of public transport hubs (i.e. airports, rail and tram stations, coach and bus stations, maritime ports and terminals) unless an exception applies.
 The guidance suggests safety precautions that individuals can take when using public transport, such as maintaining social distancing, washing or sanitising their hands regularly and avoiding peak travel.

 - must avoid individuals who are at high-risk of contracting Covid-19, for example, because they have pre-existing medical conditions, such as respiratory issues;